vishalhassanandani/Arthrex/README.md

   search the booking base of filter validate that you get the expected booking id

-5.get booking details by checkin and checkout dates (Note: teas case is failing as there is issue with application) generate the filter data by checkin & checkout date search the booking base of filter validate that you get the expected booking id
+5.get booking details by checkin and checkout dates (Note: not able to set date object in json) generate the filter data by checkin & checkout date search the booking base of filter validate that you get the expected booking id